-4. The BRI and the South Caucasus: Future Outcomes/Potential Impacts

-The countries of the SC region have increasingly vulnerable economies due to their high degree of dependence on certain factors (for instance, Azerbaijan is heavily dependent on oil and gas, Armenia on remittances from Russia, and Georgia on FDI inflows and regional political stability).
+4. The BRI and the South Caucasus: Future Outcomes/Potential Impacts certain factors (for instance, Azerbaijan is heavily dependent on oil and gas, Armenia on remittances from Russia, and Georgia on FDI inflows and regional political stability).
 Thus, for the countries of the SC, the opportunities presented by the BRI could be summed up as follows: